 Remember, you must comply with the rules and regulations that are currently in effect in the municipality where you live.
 The height of the wall and the depth of the foundation must abide by local regulations.
 Likewise, depending on whether or not you are building a stone wall that is meant to separate two distinct sections of the yard or a retaining wall, the depth and width of the foundation will differ.

 This is the first real step of the stone wall building process and that is digging a trench.
-To begin this part of the process, you’ll need to lay out and define the curve of the wall in the area where it will be constructed.
+To begin this part of the process, you’ll need to layout and define the curve of the wall in the area where it will be constructed.
 This can be completed by stretching out a cord between posts to mark each side of the wall.

 Anything can work to measure this area, including a garden hose, a household extension cord, some rope and so forth.
 If the wall will be built in a straight line, you can use string so choose according to the shape of your structure.
-Next, sprinkle chalk on the cord in order to mark the wall's specific outline onto the grass.
+Next, sprinkle chalk on the cord to mark the wall's specific outline onto the grass.
 Following this, you can begin digging the trench.